maurymarkowitz/RetroBASIC/README.md

 Binary packages are be provided for macOS, Linux, and Windows.

-On macOS and Linux, you can use Homebrew (where available):
+On macOS and Linux, you can use Homebrew:

 ```sh
 brew tap maurymarkowitz/tap https://github.com/maurymarkowitz/homebrew-tap
 brew install maurymarkowitz/tap/retrobasic
 ```

+**Note for Apple Silicon (M1/M2/M3) Macs:** Homebrew installs to `/opt/homebrew/bin` instead of `/usr/local/bin`.
+If you don't have `/opt/homebrew/bin` in your PATH, either add it to your shell profile or run `retrobasic` with the full path: `/opt/homebrew/bin/retrobasic program.bas`

-On Windows, you can use Scoop (where available):
+On Windows, you can use Scoop:

 ```powershell
 scoop bucket add maurymarkowitz https://github.com/maurymarkowitz/scoop-bucket